No. 18 Group RAF

-No. 18 Group of the Royal Air Force was a group active from 1918 to 1919, and from 1938 to 1996.
+No. 18 Group (18 Gp) of the Royal Air Force was a group active from 1918 to 1919, and from 1938 to 1996.

 History

 The Group was initially formed on 1 April 1918 in No. 4 Area RAF.
 It was transferred to North-Eastern Area RAF on 8 May 1918.
-Disbanded 18 Oct 1919.
+Disbanded 18 October 1919.

 1938–1945

 The group was reformed on 1 September 1938 as No. 18 (Reconnaissance) Group of Coastal Command for operations with the Royal Navy's Commander-in-Chief, Rosyth and the Orkney & Shetlands Naval Command.
 Its headquarters were established at Rosyth.

 Of the three groups forming Coastal Command's planned dispositions on the outbreak of war, 18 Group was the only one with a fully operational Navy/Air Force Area Combined Headquarters (ACHQ).
 It covered much of the North Sea and areas to the north and west of Scotland, north of a line running north west from the Mull of Kintyre.